metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Giants actually impressing against the run here.
 Good to see them getting better over time.

 Shane Waldron and his unit are executing some really creative plays on critical downs.

+Excellent touchdown play by the Seahawks, using underneath crossers to create space for DK Metcalf.